Join us this summer, 2021, for the Best of ChemEd: a free three-day virtual event hosted by AACT

 - Thursday July 29 sessions

 - Social events

 Covid update: To keep everyone safe we will be having a slightly different, though no less informative ChemEd this year.
 We plan to have a version of ChemEd 2021, but it will be part of the free American Association of Chemistry Teachers (AACT) Virtual Summer Symposia.
-You will be invited to Guelph, Ontario, Canada but in 2023!
-We will be following all the Covid protocols and procedures from the University of Guelph.
-Let us know how you are doing during this unprecedented time.
+In 2023, ChemEd will return to the University of Guelph campus allowing for hands on labs, workshops and demonstrations, along with the variety of events focused on teaching chemistry.
+It is a chance to be part of a community of dedicated and involved science teachers and educators.
 Reach out to us via email and/or Twitter.